borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 - [Stacked Bar Plot](https://codepen.io/borntofrappe/full/BGpEow/).
 Visualizations describing the price of gasoline (detailing taxes and other costs) for a selection of countries.

+## Pending Issues:

+- the connecting line on the shorter section ought to elongate itself until the end of the longer section;

+- spacing could be improved for headings and paragraphs.
+The stylesheet could use for a few global property value pairs, as to maintain consistency throughout the application;

+- the vertical axes for the line charts could use an additional character (in \$ and €), but it is debatable;

+- the stacked bar currently doesn't have a tooltip, so nothing occurs on hover.
+This might be changed, but the labels already detail quite the picture.

 ## Development notes

 A few thoughts jotted down while developing the application.